secretstartups/handbook/business-technology/data-team/data-quality/index.html.md

 {:toc .hidden-md .hidden-lg}

 ## The Data Quality Program

-The GitLab **Data Quality Program** focuses on improving GitLab's productivity and efficiency through the improvement of Data.
+The **GitLab Data Quality Program** focuses on improving GitLab's productivity and efficiency through the improvement of Data.
+The program accomplishes this goal by identifing, monitoring, and helping to remediate Data problems.

-The Data Quality Program is a set of processes and approaches for identifying, scoring, and remediating Data Quality problems across any subject area at GitLab.
-The Enterprise Data Warehouse is a key technology component because it provides the ability to rapidly scan and detect data quality issues.
+The scope of Data Quality is all of GitLab and is only bounded by availability of data in the Enterprise Data Warehouse.
+The Enterprise Data Warehouse is a key technology component because it provides the ability to scan and detect data quality issues over large data volumes at scale.

+## Types Of Data Quality Problems

+Other dimensions may include precision, accessibility, credibility, traceability, and confidentiality.
+I have chosen to exclude these dimensions because they are either sufficiently covered by the other dimensions (precision and credibility) or not particularly relevant to the broader quality conversation (accessibility, traceability, and confidentiality).

+- **Accuracy**: Data accuracy is a measure of how well the values in the database match the real-world values they represent.
+Inaccurate data would be having an Opportunity list the wrong value of a contract.

+- **Completeness**: completeness refers to the extent to which data are of sufficient breadth, depth, and scope for the task at hand.
+There are absolute measures of breadth, depth, and scope that will return relative differences in completeness depending on the usage.

+- **Integrity**: Data Integrity is the trustworthiness of the data, typically built upon Consistency and Accuracy.
+Therefore, Data Integrity is a result of Data Quality.
+Data with a high degree of integrity can be of low quality if it’s not suited for the task at hand and does not provide value to the business.

+- **Duplication**:

+Data uniqueness, also known as data deduplication, is a measure of whether or not real-world entities are represented multiple times in the same dataset.
+This could likewise apply to data features within a database entry.
+This can also have implications for reconciling data across databases (i.e. curated products database vs ordered products database.)

+## Data Quality System Components

-Data Quality Scorecard (DQS) - a dashboard (wireframe) which shows the overall quality of a table, schema, or system.
+- Data Quality Scorecard (DQS) - a dashboard (wireframe) which displays the overall quality of a table, schema, or system.
 Overall Quality is based on a set of one or more  Quality Detection Rules.
 Each dashboard contains a summary of statistics for all QDS.
 Remediation is the process of fixing, correcting, or eliminating the quality problem.
 Remediations are owned by source system owners.
 The Data Team is responsible for helping to identify and report on problems and the Data Owner is responsible for remediating problems.

+- Data Quality Issues

-Detection Rules (DRs) - SQL-based tests to check the quality of data Data must exist in EDW
+- Data Quality Detection Rule - SQL-based tests to check the quality of data Data must exist in EDW
 Detection Rules are numbered; 1 detection rule per quality test A set of detection rules are run together and the results saved for later analysis and remediation